ONS-Innovation/keh-digital-landscape/mkdocs/docs/testing/backend.md

 ## Test Implementation

 The backend tests are implemented in the `testing/backend/` directory using the pytest framework and the requests library to make HTTP calls to the API endpoints.
-The tests are organized into three main files:
+The tests are organized into four main files:

 - `test_main.py` - Tests for core API endpoints
 - `test_admin.py` - Tests for admin API endpoints
 - `test_review.py` - Tests for review API endpoints
+- `test_copilot.py` - Tests for CoPilot API endpoints

 ### Base Configuration